 Water level records are available for two wells (13P1 and 20M1) since 1948 and from an additional well (23J1) since 1958.
-The water level data show that in most wells, the water levels have tended to fluctuate based on rainfall patterns.
+Zone 7 generally measures water level data on a semiannual basis, in the spring and fall of each year (see Appendix A).
+The water level Page 23 data show that in most wells, the water levels have tended to fluctuate based on rainfall patterns.
 For example, significant dry periods in the late 1980s-early 1990s, in the early 2000s, and for the most recent drought period are reflected in lower water levels at many locations.
 There are, however, exceptions to this pattern.
 Water levels in wells 29F4 and 30D2 show very little fluctuation over time.
 These two wells are both completed in the upper aquifer and located east of Isabel Avenue adjacent to the Arroyo del Valle.
+While the discussion in this section relates to the existing environmental setting (i.e. baseline conditions), the relationship between rainfall, groundwater levels, and water elevations within the mining pits is addressed further in Section 5.1 and illustrated on Figure 23 in relation to potential Project effects.

-To provide a closer focus on more recent water level trends, Figure 14 shows the water level data for the same 17 wells since 1999.
-This figure provides an even clearer depiction of the wells with relatively stable water levels and those with more cyclical water levels.
+To provide a closer focus on more recent water level trends, Figure 16A shows the water level data for the same 17 wells since 1999, while Figures 16B through 16D show the data since 1999 for the same subsets described above for Figures 15B through 15D.
+These same hydrographs have been plotted on a site map in Figure 17 so that the variation of water level conditions in different areas or locations can be visualized.
+These figures provide an even clearer depiction of the wells with relatively stable water levels and those with more cyclical water levels.
 The wells with water levels above 350 ft msl tend to exhibit more stable and less cyclical water levels over time.
-These wells include 23J1, 25C3, 20M1, 29F4, 30D2, and 30G1, which are all located south of the Arroyo del Valle or east of Lake A. The data indicate that these six wells are in locations that are not affected by dewatering and pumping activities within the main groundwater basin.
+These wells include 23J1, 25C3, 20M1, 29F4, 30D2, and 30G1, which are all located south of the Arroyo del Valle or east of Lake A (see Figures 16C, 16D, and 17).
+The data indicate that these six wells are in locations that are not affected by dewatering and pumping activities within the main groundwater basin5.
 These characteristics may be attributed to wells located in recharge areas, wells located some distance upgradient of groundwater extraction areas, or wells completed within the Lower Livermore Formation, beneath the alluvium.

-The water levels for the other 11 wells shown on Figures 12 and 14 typically have a dual cyclical pattern.
+The water levels for the other 11 wells shown on Figures 15B, 15C, 16B, and 16C typically have a dual cyclical pattern.
 As discussed above, long-term cycles are related to climatic changes such as wet periods and drought periods.
 Annual cycles are due to recharge during the wet season and extraction during the dry season.
-Peak water levels generally occur between March and May each year, and minimum water levels generally occur in August or September.
+Peak water levels generally occur between March and May each year, and minimum water levels generally occur in August or September (see also Zone 7, 2012, 2013, 2014a, 2015, 2016, 2017, 2018, and 2019 for additional documentation of annual cycles).
 The long term climatic cycles can result in water-level changes of up to 100 feet.
 The annual cycles typically range in magnitude from about 15 feet to 40 feet.